Bradley Whitford: Career

 He starred in the play Boeing-Boeing which opened on Broadway on May 4, 2008.
 He co-starred in the Joss Whedon/Drew Goddard horror film The Cabin in the Woods, filmed in 2009 but not released until April 2012.
 In 2010, Whitford starred as Dan Stark in the Fox TV comedy The Good Guys opposite Colin Hanks.
-In 2011, Whitford guest-starred in In Plain Sight on USA Network as a man combatting paranoia.
+In 2011, Whitford guest-starred in In Plain Sight on USA Network as a man combating paranoia.
 He appeared in the season three finale of The Mentalist as a minion of and decoy for "Red John", the long-sought nemesis of the show's protagonist Patrick Jane.
 Whitford appeared on Law & Order: Los Angeles as a lawyer.
-On September 15, 2011, he starred in the one-night-only staged reading of 8, a play that chronicles the trial surrounding California's Proposition 8, written by Dustin Lance Black.
+On September 15, 2011, he starred in the one-night-only staged reading of 8, a play written by Dustin Lance Black chronicling the events of a trial surrounding California's Proposition 8.

 In 2013, Whitford played Pete Harrison in the ABC comedy Trophy Wife, which was canceled after one season.
-In 2014, Whitford appeared in a recurring role as a cross-dressing businessman during the first season of the Amazon Studios series Transparent.
-He went on to win the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his performance.
+Also in the same year, he played Don DaGradi in Saving Mr. Banks.
+In 2014, he appeared in a recurring role as a cross-dressing businessman during the first season of the Amazon Studios series Transparent.
+He won a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his performance.
 He returned during the series' second season as Magnus Hirschfeld.
-Since 2015, Whitford has had a recurring role in Brooklyn Nine-Nine as Roger Peralta, father of lead character Jake Peralta (Andy Samberg).
-In 2017, Whitford played Dean Armitage, a father and neurosurgeon, in the racially themed horror film Get Out.
+In February 2014, it was announced that he was cast in Midnight Rider, a biopic of Gregg Allman directed by Randall Miller.
+Starting in 2015, Whitford had a recurring role in Brooklyn Nine-Nine as Roger Peralta, father of a lead character Jake Peralta (Andy Samberg).
+In 2017, Whitford played Dean Armitage, a father and neurosurgeon, in the horror film Get Out and antagonist Arthur Parsons in the political thriller The Post.

-In 2018, he joined the cast of the web dystopian tragedy The Handmaid's Tale as Commander Joseph Lawrence, guest starring in the final two episodes of the second season.
-He won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series in 2019 for his performance and became the first person to have won the guest acting Emmy Awards for both comedy and drama.
-He returned as a series regular for the third season and garnered a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
-From 2019 to 2020, he starred in the musical comedy series Perfect Harmony, which ran for one season on NBC.
+In 2018, Whitford played President Gray in the dystopian science fiction film The Darkest Minds.
+He joined the cast of the web dystopian tragedy The Handmaid's Tale as Commander Joseph Lawrence, guest starring in the final two episodes of the second season.
+He won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series in 2019 for his performance becoming the first person to have won the guest acting Emmy Awards for both comedy and drama.
+He returned as a series regular for the third season and received a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+In 2019, Whitford played Rick Stanton in the monster film Godzilla: King of the Monsters, and from 2019 to 2020, he starred in the musical comedy series Perfect Harmony, which ran for one season on NBC.

+In August 2023, he portrayed Francis in the Los Angeles production of Peter Pan Goes Wrong.